 •A master’s degree or pursuing a graduate degree from an accredited university and at least six years of experience, at least three in a supervisory capacity, in one or a combination of the following: financial administration, accounting, compliance or investigative auditing, fraud reviews, forensic accounting, budget administration, economics, finance, fiscal or economic research, fiscal management, personnel or public administration, program evaluation, or a related area; OR a satisfactory combination of education and experience in the areas described above.

 •Previous experience in conducting performance audits in accordance with GAGAS and extensive knowledge of The Yellow Book.

 •Excellent written and verbal communication skills; experience editing and preparing audit communications.

 •Strong analytical, problem solving, and organizational skills; meticulous attention to detail; a demonstrated ability to meet tight deadlines, coordinate multiple projects and staff, and manage shifting priorities.

 •New York City residency within 90 days of starting the position.

 •Background or interest in politics and government a plus.

 How TO APPLY:

 While we appreciate every applicant’s interest, only those under consideration will be contacted.
-Salary will be based on salary history and experience.

 The Campaign Finance Board is a nonpartisan, independent city agency that enhances the role of New York City residents in elections.
 The CFB’s mission is to increase voter participation and awareness, provide campaign finance information to the public, enable more citizens to run for office, strengthen the role of small contributors, and reduce the potential for actual or perceived corruption.